Myanmar: Military rule (1962–2011)

-On 2 March 1962, the military led by General Ne Win took control of Burma through a coup d'état, and the government had been under direct or indirect control by the military since then.
+On 2 March 1962, the military led by General Ne Win took control of Burma through a coup d'état, and the government has been under direct or indirect control by the military since then.
 Between 1962 and 1974, Myanmar was ruled by a revolutionary council headed by the general.
 Almost all aspects of society (business, media, production) were nationalised or brought under government control under the Burmese Way to Socialism, which combined Soviet-style nationalisation and central planning.

 A new constitution of the Socialist Republic of the Union of Burma was adopted in 1974.
 Until 1988, the country was ruled as a one-party system, with the general and other military officers resigning and ruling through the Burma Socialist Programme Party (BSPP).
 During this period, Myanmar became one of the world's most impoverished countries.
 There were sporadic protests against military rule during the Ne Win years, and these were almost always violently suppressed.
 On 7 July 1962, the government broke up demonstrations at Rangoon University, killing 15 students.
 In 1974, the military violently suppressed anti-government protests at the funeral of U Thant.
 Student protests in 1975, 1976, and 1977 were quickly suppressed by overwhelming force.

-In 1988, unrest over economic mismanagement and political oppression by the government led to widespread pro-democracy demonstrations throughout the country known as the 8888 Uprising.
+In 1988, unrest over economic mismanagement and political oppression by the government led to widespread pro-democracy demonstrations throughout the country, known as the 8888 Uprising.
 Security forces killed thousands of demonstrators, and General Saw Maung staged a coup d'état and formed the State Law and Order Restoration Council (SLORC).
 In 1989, SLORC declared martial law after widespread protests.
 The military government finalised plans for People's Assembly elections on 31 May 1989.
 SLORC changed the country's official English name from the "Socialist Republic of the Union of Burma" to the "Union of Myanmar" on 18 June 1989 by enacting the adaptation of the expression law.

 In May 1990, the government held free multiparty elections for the first time in almost 30 years, and the National League for Democracy (NLD), the party of Aung San Suu Kyi, won earning 392 out of a total 492 seats (i.e., 80% of the seats).
 However, the military junta refused to cede power and continued to rule the nation, first as SLORC and, from 1997, as the State Peace and Development Council (SPDC) until its dissolution in March 2011.
 General Than Shwe took over the Chairmanship – effectively the position of Myanmar's top ruler – from General Saw Maung in 1992 and held it until 2011.

 On 23 June 1997, Myanmar was admitted into the Association of Southeast Asian Nations.
 On 27 March 2006, the military junta, which had moved the national capital from Yangon to a site near Pyinmana in November 2005, officially named the new capital Naypyidaw, meaning "city of the kings".

 Protesters in Yangon during the 2007 Saffron Revolution with a banner that reads non-violence: national movement in Burmese.
 In the background is Shwedagon Pagoda.